 On that note, considering we recently entered the new year, what are your thoughts on Turkey in 2014?
 Leave us with your own message from the book, if applicable, as well.

 Shafak: Turkey has a large, young population.
 Turkey’s women are not passive.
 Long gone are the days when we used to believe we were a mass of undifferentiated individuals and everyone in Turkey had to automatically be a Turk.
 People can now say or at least, they do want to say aloud, “I am an Alevi, I am a Kurd, I am an Armenian, I am Jewish, I am gay, I am a pacifist and so on.” … The differences that were swept under the carpet in the name of uniformity are now visible and irrepressible.
 This might seem scary at first glance but it is the only way to true democracy.
 Diversity is beautiful.
 Diversity is to be celebrated.
 Top-down uniformity and sameness are not conducive to democracy.
 The important thing is to manage to create common values of coexistence, empathy and democracy.
 Will we be able to do that?
 This is the greatest test that Turkey is going through at the moment.
 But it is a test that is relevant for the entire world.

 Read More: http://www.al-monitor.com/pulse/originals/2014/01/elif-shafak-novelist-turkey-politics-identity.html

 Riada Ašimović Akyol is an independent analyst and writer.
-She has contributed opinion pieces for Al Jazeera English, and is pursuing a doctorate in international relations at Galatasaray University in Istanbul.
+She has contributed opinion pieces for Al Jazeera English, The National, and is pursuing a doctorate in international relations at Galatasaray University in Istanbul.
 On Twitter: @riadaaa